mathieu-benoit/copy-azurewebapp-to-slot/Blob-Start-Stop-Approach.md

 This sample consists on using the Azure Web App Backup feature but restoring part of it, in our case, just the wwwroot:
   - Get the associated Powershell scripts;
   - Do a Backup of the Azure Web App;
-  - Get the associated Azure Blob file.
+  - Get the associated Azure Blob file;
   - Unzip this file;
-  - Stop
+  - Stop the Slot;
-  - Upload by FTP the wwwroot folder to the associated slot folder.
+  - Upload by FTP the wwwroot folder to the associated slot folder;
+  - Start the Slot.

 # Overview